Jicheng (Beijing): Sui and Tang dynasties

-During the Sui dynasty, Youzhou became Zhuojun or Zhuo Commandery and Ji remained the capital of the commandery.
+During the Sui dynasty, Youzhou became Zhuo Commandery and Ji remained the capital of the commandery as Zhuojun.
 Emperor Yang of Sui mobilized more than million men and women to build the Grand Canal to Zhuojun, to carry men and materiale for his campaigns against Goguryeo.
 Outside of Ji, the Linshuo Palace was built in 609 to accommodate the emperor during his trips and to and from Korea.
 The brutal reign of Emperor Yang brought rebellions against the Sui dynasty.
 One of these, led by Dou Jiande rose from Zhuojun and besieged Ji in 620 but was defeated by Luo Yi, a Sui general who joined Li Yuan's insurrection against the Sui.
 Li Yuan founded the Tang dynasty.